Kevin-Benny/convert-physical-value-type/README.md

-# Convert Decimal to iso15118-2/20 Physical Value Type to and vice versa
+# Convert Decimal to iso15118-2/20 Physical Value Type and vice versa